 \begin{Prop} If $f$ is a symmetric function, $f(\xi_1,\ldots,\xi_n)$ belongs to $\mathcal{A}_n$.
 Moreover, the sequence $f_n=f(\xi_1,\ldots,\xi_n)$ is an element $f(\Xi)$ of the projective limit $\mathcal{A}_\infty$. \end{Prop}

 \begin{proof}[First proof.]
-It is enough to prove this lemma for any algebraic basis of the ring of symmetric function.
+It is enough to prove this lemma for any algebraic basis of the ring of symmetric functions.
 As in the case of classical Jucys-Murphy elements, this property is easy to see if $f$ is an elementary function $e_\ell$ because there exists a closed formula.
 Indeed, one can prove easily that :

-where $\kappa(\sigma)$ denotes the number of cycles of $\sigma$ (included the fix points) and $\supp(\sigma)$ the set of non-fixed points.
+where $\kappa(\sigma)$ denotes the number of cycles of $\sigma$ (included the fixed points) and $\supp(\sigma)$ the set of non-fixed points.
 For each $n$, this is an element of $\mathcal{A}_n$ which can be written in the following form :

 where $\lambda +\mathbf{1}$ is the partition obtained from $\lambda$ by adding $1$ to each part.
 The second part of the proposition is immediate with this formula. \end{proof}